-But because beer was weak in England during the war and often unavailable, the comparative normality of the Brisbane hotels appealed to them.
-In this sense, the articles closely parallel each other.
+Still, since beer was weak in England during the war and often unavailable the comparative normality of Brisbane bars beckoned to Britishers.
+In this sense, the two articles are complementary.

-In the 1945 piece, the difficulty of finding beer in Brisbane was explained, the line-ups and stratagems needed, but the ratings didn’t mind.
-They also liked the beer, only one brand was available, probably Castlemaine XXXX or a lager from Queensland Breweries in Bulimba.
-The writer referred to the “tang” of the Queensland beer, which is hard to parse, maybe it was the lager yeast smell, or different taste of Australian malt.
+Still, in Brisbane, line-ups and stratagems were often necessary to find beer, but the men didn’t mind.
+They liked the beer, fortunately since only one brand was available, probably Castlemaine XXXX or a lager from Queensland Breweries in Bulimba.
+The officer mentioned a “tang” in the Queensland beer, maybe it was a sulphury yeast smell, or a different taste due to Australian malt.

-This 1931 article stated that all beer in Queensland was made with 100% malt, so a pronounced flavour of local malt may have been a factor unless malt substitutes were used during the war.
-They are today, certainly, and I suspect that XXXX back then was rather a better beer than the current XXXX Gold.
+This 1931 article states that all beer in Queensland was made with 100% malt.
+So a pronounced flavour of local barley may have been a factor unless malt substitutes were used during the war.
+Adjuncts are today, certainly used in mass market Australian beer.
+I suspect that XXXX back then was a better beer than the current XXXX Gold.

-I once read that out of the country the British drink any kind of beer with equanimity.
-It’s true in my experience, and well predates the general use of lager in the U.K.
+I once read that out of the country the British will drink any beer with nonchalence.
+This is true in my experience, and well predates the rise of lager in the U.K.

 Anyway the British Jacks got on well with the Aussies, and their beer.
-Occasional rifts between the British and Australians are well-known, but wartime solidarity probably trumped all and a united spirit pervades the piece.
+Occasional rifts between the British and Australians are well-known, but wartime solidarity trumped all and a united spirit informs the 1945 account.
 As the writer put it:

 ‘Jack’ likes your hotels, and he likes most of all the ‘blokes’ he meets inside.
 The spirit of the bar is just the same as back in England.
 Hail-fellow-well-met is the order of the day, and that suits us.

-Not that getting beer in Oz was easy then.
-To get a sense of it, read this piece in 1944, “How Brisbane Drinks Beer”.
-It didn’t sound like a pleasant experience.
-But the English sailors were good with it, probably viewing it as a bit of a game.
-Or maybe military personnel got favoured treatment, that seems likely.
+When you read the fine points of actually getting beer in wartime Australia it could be a chore though.
+Read this piece from 1944, “How Brisbane Drinks Beer”.
+It doesn’t sound like much fun.
+But the English sailors were good with it, probably viewing the hunt as a bit of sport.
+Maybe too military personnel got favoured treatment, this seems likely in fact.